ChenghaoMou/chenghaomou.github.io/highlights/Matter/GPT-4 and professional benchmarks- the wrong answer to the wrong question.md

 ---
 aliases:
-  - GPT-4 and professional benchmarks: the wrong answer to the wrong question
+  - "GPT-4 and professional benchmarks: the wrong answer to the wrong question"
 url: https://aisnakeoil.substack.com/p/gpt-4-and-professional-benchmarks
 author: Arvind Narayanan
 publisher: Sayash and Arvind from AI Snake Oil
-order: -20230320140005
 date: 2023-03-20
 tags:
+title: "GPT-4 and professional benchmarks- the wrong answer to the wrong question"
 ---

 ## Highlights